Airborne virus transmission under different weather conditions: Solving the Langevin equation in the presence of evaporation

-where $S$ is the projected cross sectional area of the spherical droplet of diameter $D$, $v$ is the velocity and the following expression is used for $C_D$~\cite{hongping} to extend the validity of the model beyond the regime of laminar flow.
+where $S$ is the projected cross sectional area of the spherical droplet of diameter $D$.
+The following expression is used for $C_D$~\cite{hongping} to extend the validity of the model beyond the region of laminar flow.